makerspet/makerspet.github.io/_pages/shipping-policy.md

 </ul>
 </p>

-<p>Our store software collects EU and UK VAT automatically for you.
-However, in general, we are unable to predict your country's specific customs/duty/fee requirements.
-Therefore, unless we have charged VAT to you during checkout, please be prepared to pay full VAT on the fully declared value of your order.
+<p>In general, we are unable to predict your country's specific customs/duty/fee requirements.
+Therefore, please be prepared to pay VAT on the fully declared value of your order.
 Similarly, please be prepared to pay customs fees your country's postal system may charge you.</p>

 <p>We cannot issue any refunds if you do not pay the required brokerage fees, VAT, tariff, duty, taxes, handling fees, customs clearance charges, etc.</p>